apemint/fitnessTracker/README.md

 # fitnessTracker

 ## Description
+A simple fitness tracker for tracking cardio and strength workouts.
-This app allows the user to enter a new workout, update their workouts and view there workouts tin a dadhboard.
+The app allows the user to enter a new workout, update their workouts and view there workouts in a dadhboard.

 ## Deployed Project
 [Repo Link](https://github.com/apemint/fitnessTracker)